17-Marker, 18-Color Human Blood Phenotyping Made Easy with Flow Cytometry

 5. Create Compensation Experiment

+a.
 For your DURAClone controls and drop-ins, include the lot # to allow for updating the Compensation controls when lots change

 b.
 Select Bead in the Sample Type column to reflect your single color controls